tatianaazulay/blogging-with-Jekyll/_posts/2020-05-02-API and how to design an endpoint. .md

 ---
 <h3>API and how to design an endpoint </h3>
 <p>Application programming interface (API) is an interface which is used to exchange data between computers without human interference.
 API describes the ways and rules which can be used for interactions between computers, such as set of classes, structures, methods, functions etc…</p>
-<p>For example, many web apps nowadays allow users to log in with their existing for example Facebook accounts instead of registering new usernames and passwords.
+<p>For example, many web apps nowadays allow users to log in with their existing, for example, Facebook accounts instead of registering new usernames and passwords.
 This means that a third-party site sends an API request to Facebook login API services to check if the person is already logged in with his/her Facebook account and if not, this third-party app will redirect the user to a Facebook log-in page in order to let Facebook verify the info about the person and share some public data about him.</p>
 <p>The API request is also called <strong>URL request </strong>as the client is linking to a specific URL on the server which provides an access point.
 The data which is sent back to the client is called a <strong>response or resource</strong>.</p>

 <p>Usually API documentation describes all parts of the API such as:</p>